 Today, this would likely appear to be an innocuous request.
 Nell was an adult, of course, and Jim Wilcox was her beau–or recently had been.
 But it was a conservative time, and Ollie–being a year older than her sister–was unofficially Nell’s chaperone.
 But Ollie saw no harm in Nell having a word in private with Jim.
 She made a fateful decision to allow Nell to go outside with him

 A few minutes later, as Ollie was saying good night to her beau Roy Crawford, something banged against the house.
 Ollie was a little uneasy, and Roy promised to tell Nell to come inside when he left.
 A few moments later, Roy called back softly that Nell was not on the porch.

-Ollie dressed and went downstairs.
+Ollie dressed hurriedly and ran downstairs.
 In the midst of the confusion, she told the family of Nell’s disappearance.
 A frantic search immediately ensued, but Nell was nowhere to be found.

 The only sign of she or Wilcox was an umbrella propped beside the front door.
 The Cropseys recognized it.
 It was a gift Nell had given Jim, several months earlier.

 But where was Nell?